 The values that may be specified in the zone context properties are described below.

 The name of the zone, which must have previously been configured using zonecfg(1M).
 The initial value for the name is specified using -z option on the command line.
 If the name is changed, the current zone properties are applied to the newly named zone.
 In this way an existing template can be cloned for subsequent editing.
 However, to avoid conflicts, the initial label value is not copied to the new zone configuration.
 The specified name must correspond to an existing zone without a trusted networking configuration.

 The sensitivity label of the zone.
-It must be unique if the zone's primary property is set to yes.
-Otherwise, if the session is interactive, the user is given the option to set the zone's primary property to no. The global zone value must be admin_low.
+It must be unique for each zone.
+The global zone value must be admin_low.